 Accounts Payable Process

-2. Stay organized by setting up a system for coding and tracking expenses.
+– Creating a system for coding and tracking expenses

 – Setting up automated payment processes where possible